Create a choropleth map with geoviews and geopandas. Working geoviews installation instructions as of May 2021.

 When I need to display big data, I use datashader, a library that compresses big data into an image dynamically before sending it to a bokeh plot.
 Again, bokeh and holoviews are the way to go here.

 In june 2019, the holoviz project was launched.
-The holoviz team is packaging the tools I need, and seems to share my views of how data visualization in python should evolve.
+The holoviz team is packaging the tools I need in the pyviz conda repo, and seems to share my views of how data visualization in python should evolve.
 So I'm now using holoviz as a main entry point to visualization.
 If you want to know more about this project, you can refer to their FAQ.